aquariumbio/aquarium/doc/Installation.md

 Get the code
 --

+To use the latest stable release, go to the [release page](https://github.com/klavinslab/aquarium/releases) and get either the zip file or tar.gz file and unpackage it on your local computer.

-Clone the code to your local computer using git, as in
+If you want to use the bleeding edge code, you can clone the code to your local computer using git, as in

 	git clone https://github.com/klavinslab/aquarium